alwick/auth0-redux-reactjs/Readme.md

 ## Overview

+This is an example of using [Auth0](http://www.auth0.com) to secure your ReactJS application.

-This project shows how to build a project which makes calls to a nodejs server via Restful call.
-The user is able to enter search criteria which is sent to the server to be processed against a given set of data and the results are returned to the web client to be shown to the user.
+This application makes secured calls to a nodejs server via Restful service.
+The user must have a login on the Auth0 site.
+Once logged in, the button to load data will make a call to the server and get results back to show in a table.

 **NOTE:** This project was created based on the [YARSK project](https://github.com/bradleyboy/yarsk#yarsk) for a starting point.